Safe Kids at the Pool

 - Adults and children 13 years of age and older should learn infant and child CPR.

-Lake and Ocean
+Lake and ocean safety tips

 Always supervise your child near open water and be aware of undercurrents and undertows when at the ocean or lake.